jtek/ceph-utils/README.md

 default settings it should not put any significant load on a Ceph OSD and should not use significantly more than 100MB by OSD.

-The latest versions are able to handle more standard Btrfs usages with many snapshots for example.
-It won't try to defragment read-only snapshots, will consider all mounted subvolume as part of the main filesystem (its top volume must be mounted somewhere to be considered).
+The latest versions are able to handle more standard Btrfs usages (with many snapshots for example).
+It won't try to defragment read-only snapshots, will consider all mounted subvolumes as part of the main filesystem (its top volume must be mounted somewhere to be considered).
 You must mount the filesystem without autodefrag (or remount it with '-o remount,noautodefrag') or it will be ignored until you do so.
-Placing a '.no-defrag' file on the top volume root with one relative directory (without a leading '/') will instruct it to ignore all files below in these subtrees *including* all mountpoints of subvolumes included in these subtrees.
+Placing a '.no-defrag' file on the top volume root with one relative directory per line (without a leading '/') will instruct it to ignore all files in these subtrees *including* all mountpoints of subvolumes included in these subtrees.
 Use this file to avoid defragmenting data when competition for defragmentation between several read-write copies of the same files exist between different